ravelasquez99/Speak/README.md

 I also build out a mock class for colors, added SDWebimage for a dependency (although I did not handle image loading or failure to load states).

+*Callouts*
+I did not really focus on fonts, accessibility or localization.
+All things that would be needed in a production app